joshstevens19/ethereum-abi-types-generator/README.md

 This will generate an `ts` file of `./generated-typings/fake-contract.ts` which has all your strongly typed methods and events.

-All you meed to do is cast your `new web3.eth.Contract` code to an `ContractContext` which is exposed in where you defined the `--output` path to.
+All you meed to do is cast your `new ethers.Contract` code to an `ContractContext` which is exposed in where you defined the `--output` path to.
 In this example it is `./generated-typings/fake-contract.ts`

 #### Example: